awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 Use the following procedure to create a new feature group with data from your dataset\.

-You can have the following options for how you want to store your feature group:
+You can store your feature group in one of the following ways:
-+ Online – Low latency, high availability cache for a feature group that enables real\-time lookup of records\.
++ Online – Low\-latency, high\-availability cache for a feature group that provides real\-time lookup of records\.
 The online store allows quick access to the latest value for a record in a feature group\.
 + Offline – Stores data for your feature group in an Amazon S3 bucket\.
-You can store your data offline when you don't need low latency \(sub\-second\) reads\.
+You can store your data offline when you don't need low\-latency \(sub\-second\) reads\.
 You can use an offline store for features used in data exploration, model training, and batch inference\.
 + Both online and offline – Stores your data in both an online store and an offline store\.

 To create a feature group using a destination node, do the following\.